Craig Whittaker: Personal life

 Whittaker is a member of the Church of Jesus Christ of Latter-day Saints and lives with his wife, businesswoman Elaine Wilkinson, in Rastrick.
 The couple married in the Chapel of St Mary Undercroft at the Palace of Westminster in August 2011.

+In 2012 he was arrested for an alleged assault on his 24-year-old son outside a petrol station.
+The Crown Prosecution Service later said there were no grounds for further action.

 His daughter Sophie is a Conservative councillor for Rastrick ward on Calderdale council.
 In June 2015, Craig Whittaker reported employing his daughter as a part-time Constituency Support Officer on a salary just under £20,000.
 He then promoted Sophie to a full-time position as Executive Office Manager, reporting this in July 2019.

-In 2012 he was arrested for an alleged assault on his 24-year-old son outside a petrol station.
-The Crown Prosecution Service later said there were no grounds for further action.
+In March 2023, he was appointed as a member of the Privy Council.